kennguyen0303/SOEN343_delivery-1-/README.md

 3. Abdalla Osman - abda9725 (His commits can be found on branch dashboard-leftSide; they were integrated into Nathan commit by accident)

-4. Daniela Venuta - Daniela Venuata
+4. Daniela Venuta - daniela-venuta

 5. Nathan Ziri - Nathan Ziri